josdem/hugo/content/techtalk/spring/spring_boot_retrofit_cucumber_junit5.md

 **Using Maven**

-You can do the same using Maven, the only difference is that you need to specify --build=maven parameter in the spring init command line:
+You can do the same using Maven, the only difference is that you need to specify `--build=maven` parameter in the spring init command line:

 ```bash
 spring init --dependencies=webflux,lombok --build=maven --language=java spring-boot-web-client
 ```

-This is the `pom.xml` file generated along with Cucumber and Junit as dependencies on it added manualy:
+This is the `pom.xml` file generated along with Retrofit, Cucumber and Junit as dependencies on it added manualy:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>